tats-u/markdown-cjk-friendly/specification.md

 ### 2.1 Characters and lines

-A <a href="#cjk-character-without-variation-selector" id="cjk-character-without-variation-selector">CJK code point without variation selector</a> is an Unicode code point that meets _at least one_ of the following criteria:
+A <a href="#cjk-code-point-without-variation-selector" id="cjk-code-point-without-variation-selector">CJK code point without variation selector</a> is an Unicode code point that meets _at least one_ of the following criteria:

 - Meets _both_ of the following criteria:
   - [UAX #11 East Asian Width](https://www.unicode.org/reports/tr11/) category is either `W`, `F`, or `H`